SCP Foundation: Community

-The SCP Foundation originated in the "paranormal" /x/ forum of 4chan in 2007, where the very first SCP file, SCP-173, was posted by an anonymous user (later identified as Moto42), accompanied by an image of the sculpture "Untitled 2004" by Japanese artist Izumi Kato.
-Although displeased with the unlicensed use of his art, Kato allowed the use of the photo explicitly for the noncommercial purposes of the community.
-Initially a stand-alone short story, many additional SCP files were created shortly after; these new SCPs copied SCP-173's style and were set within the same fictional universe.
-A stand-alone wiki was created in January 2008 on the EditThis wiki hosting service to display the SCP articles.
-The EditThis website did not have moderators, or the ability to delete articles.
-Members communicated through individual article talk pages and the /x/ board; the website lacked a central discussion forum.
-In July 2008, the SCP Wiki was transferred to its current Wikidot website after EditThis switched to a paid model.
-"Untitled 2004" was removed from the entry for SCP-173 in 2022.

 The current Wikidot website contains numerous standard wiki features such as keyword searches and article lists.
 The wiki also contains a news hub, guides for writers and a central discussion forum.
 The wiki is moderated by staff teams; each team is responsible for a different function such as community outreach and discipline.
 Wikidot users are required to submit an application before they are allowed to post content.
 Every article on the wiki is assigned a discussion page, where members can evaluate and provide constructive criticism on submitted stories.
 The discussion pages are frequently used by authors to improve their stories.
 Members also have the ability to "upvote" articles they like and to "downvote" articles they dislike; articles that receive too many net downvotes are deleted.
 Writers from the Daily Dot and Bustle have noted that the website maintains strict quality control standards, and that sub-par content tends to be quickly removed.
+Authors who have written for the site include Max Landis, qntm, and Adrian Hon.

 The Wikidot website routinely holds creative writing contests to encourage submissions.
-For example, in November 2014, the SCP Wiki held a "Dystopia Contest" in which its members were encouraged to submit writings about the Foundation set in a bleak or degraded world.
-The website has also held seven themed contests for the opening of new Series, wherein the most-upvoted submission is listed at the beginning of the Series and the submissions of runner-ups are listed under an available number of their authors' choosings.
-As of Series VIII, the contest themes have covered urban legends, science fiction, eldritch horror, history, mystery, nature, and luck.
+The first of these was held in 2011 to decide which article would be assigned the "SCP-1000" label.
+There have since been additional competitions, for example, in 2014, the SCP Wiki held a "Dystopia Contest" in which its members were encouraged to submit writings about the Foundation set in a bleak or degraded world.